Z80-Retro/BASIC/BBCBASIC.md

 ```

 Note that BBC BASIC wants allthe commands and keywords entered in upper case.
-You will need to type in code like this partially working game I was working on:
+Note the upper case language tokens in this not-yet working demo game I was working on:

 ```
   300 REM shut off the cursor